 - Rip & Tan: Tell us a bit about your background.
 Where are you from, and what personality traits or sets of skills have helped you in your career along the way?

 I definitely think being an athlete really impacted how I think about work and life.
-I have a genuine enthusiasm for being on teams and collaborating and love some healthy competition that motivates me.
+I have a genuine enthusiasm for being on teams and collaborating, but love some healthy competition.
+That motivates me.
 I’m not afraid to take a risk with a little support from my people.

 - Rip & Tan: The tech world has a reputation for being primarily dominated my men—how did you navigate this space and have your voice heard?
 What would you do differently if you had to do it over again, and what advice would you give yourself?

-Jamie Kantrowitz: Most of the companies that I’ve been involved with have been built outside of that hard core Silicon Valley male-dominated culture because I’ve worked in Los Angeles, New York, and London, and that’s definitely made a difference.
+Jamie Kantrowitz: Most of the companies that I’ve been involved with have been built outside of that hard-core Silicon Valley male-dominated culture because I’ve worked in Los Angeles, New York, and London.
 For example, I became the first head of marketing at Myspace at 26 years old.
-Looking back there are many moments that I didn’t know how to navigate or navigated wrong.
-There are so many challenges other than just gender when you’re young and doing a lot of things that had never really been done before.
+Looking back there are many moments that I didn’t know how to navigate or steered wrong.
+There are so many challenges other than just gender when you’re young and trying something new.
 When I really wanted to be heard I’d just always use the motto, “actions speak louder than words”, and then deliver big.
-But if you’ve heard the saying that women have to get up every morning and be twice as good as man every day, there are many days that I’ve felt that.
+But if you’ve heard the saying that women have to get up every morning and be twice as good as men every day, there are many days that I’ve felt that.

 If I could go back and do it again, my advice to myself (and still relevant today!) would be to seek out and really utilize mentors who are committed to your whole life’s success.
 I would also tell myself that it’s OK to take time and ask questions when making big career decisions.
 I think sometimes as women we don’t always flex the confidence to stay patient to get what we want.